LakshitaSreenivas05/InstagramSentimentAnalysis/README.md

 * scikit-learn

+* tensorflow / keras

+* nltk / spaCy

 **Results**

-* Performance metrics (accuracy, mean absolute error) for each model
+* Accuracy and classification reports for each model

-* Confusion matrix for classification models
+* Comparison of traditional ML models vs. LSTM performance

-* Sample predictions on new images
+* Sample predictions on new Instagram comments

 **Future Work**

-* Integrate deep learning models for improved text detection

-* Handle handwritten text using specialized OCR

-* Expand dataset with real-world images for better generalization
+* Expand dataset with real Instagram comments for better generalization

-* Add multilingual text support
+* Implement multilingual support for comments in different languages

+* Integrate attention mechanisms to improve LSTM performance

+* Explore transformer-based models like BERT for sentiment analysis

 **License**